 Shetland Geese do well on rough ground and have very few health issues.
 Slightly smaller than the West of England Goose, the Shetland shares its autosexing characteristics.
 They are smaller than the big white farmyard types, with the males being mainly white and the females grey and white – so easy to tell the sexes apart.
-They have gorgeous blue eyes and the adults have a pinkish tinge to their beaks and legs.
+They have gorgeous blue eyes and the adults have pink beaks and legs.

 This breed is much quieter than many and although they can hiss and flap, they rarely make contact (unless protecting their young).
 Once they get to know you they can become quite curious, even friendly, as well as being great at letting you know someone’s coming into the yard!

 Shetland Geese will pair for life, and are inseparable with the gander making sure no one else gets to his goose.
 If one of them dies sometimes you can see the remaining one pining away for a while, but usually they will find another partner.